 If you wander around the 5th arrondissement and Ile de la Cité within Paris, you can still see the Arènes de Lutèce and its nearby ancient city walls.
 An amazing reminder of Paris’s history, it is believed to have been constructed in the 1st century AD as a a Gallo-Roman amphitheater.

-These are among the most important ancient Roman remains from the era in Paris.
+These are among the most important ancient Roman ruins from the era in Paris.
 Along with the Thermes de Cluny, the Arènes de Lutèce are among the scarce visible reminders of the Gallo-Roman period still visible in Paris.

 The Arenes de Lutece in its prime, held around 15,000 spectators watching the entertainments of the day.
 From gladiator fights and jousts, as well as theatrical dramas and comedies for the Romans who were far from home in this new settlement they called Lutèce.